sumitsingh306/splunk-gcp-functions/Examples/Example-2b-Metrics.md

 (run in bash or the Cloud Shell)

 **Note that you will need to change values in bold in the scripts below to identify your project id, Log-Sink Service Account, HEC URL and HEC Token**
+You can also change the OS environment variables in the first section to fit your needs

 <pre>

+#set OS environment variables for script.
+Change these for your deployment

+MY_PROJECT=<strong>MY_PROJECT</strong>
+METRICS_FUNCTION=ExampleMetricsFunction
+METRICS_TRIGGER=ExampleMetricsTriggerTopic
+METRICS_SCHEDULE=ExampleMetricsSchedule

+HEC_URL=<strong>URL-OR-IP-AND-PORT-FOR-HEC</strong>
+METRICS_TOKEN=<strong>TOKEN-0000-0000-0000-0000</strong>

+RETRY_FUNCTON=ExamplePubSubRetry
+RETRY_TOPIC=ExamplePubSubRetryTopic
+RETRY_SUBSCRIPTION=ExamplePubSubRetryTopic-sub
+RETRY_TRIGGER_PUBSUB=ExampleRetryTrigger
+RETRY_SCHEDULE=ExampleRetrySchedule

 #This Schedule and topic only needs to be created once for all metrics functions unless you want different schedules.
 #Note:Match the schedule to the value in the TIME_INTERVAL environment variable below
 #This example assumes a 5 minute schedule

-gcloud pubsub topics create ExampleMetricsTriggerTopic
+gcloud pubsub topics create $METRICS_TRIGGER

-gcloud scheduler jobs create pubsub ExampleMetricsSchedule --schedule "*/5 * * * *" --topic ExampleMetricsTriggerTopic --message-body "RunMetric"
+gcloud scheduler jobs create pubsub $METRICS_SCHEDULE --schedule "*/5 * * * *" --topic $METRICS_TRIGGER --message-body "RunMetric"

 # ..End of common Metric trigger section